yoctoproject/poky/documentation/ref-manual/variables.rst

          NO_GENERIC_LICENSE[license_name] = "license_file_in_fetched_source"

-      The following is an example that
+      Here is an example that
       uses the ``LICENSE.Abilis.txt`` file as the license from the fetched source::